proplot-dev/proplot/docs/why.rst

 Matplotlib is an extremely powerful plotting package used by academics, engineers, and data scientists far and wide.
-However, the default matplotlib API can be cumbersome or repetitive for users who...
+However, matplotlib can be cumbersome or repetitive for users who...

 * ...make very complex figures with multiple subplots.
 * ...want to finely tune their figure annotations and aesthetics.